TemitopeAlao/worldWise-temi/README.md

 ---

+## ⚡ Performance Optimization

+- Top-level pages (`Homepage`, `Product`, `Pricing`, `Login`) are **lazy-loaded** using `React.lazy`.
+- Nested components (`CityList`, `CountryList`, `City`, `Form`) can also be lazy-loaded to reduce initial bundle size.
+- `Suspense` with fallback UI ensures smooth user experience while chunks load.

+---

 ## 📘 My Journey

-I didn’t just build a project — I learned how React projects are structured in real-world scenarios.
+I learned how React projects are structured in real-world scenarios.

-- I struggled at first with **contexts and providers**, but now I can set them up without help.
+- Struggled at first with **contexts and providers**, but now I can set them up without help.
-- I discovered why `navigate("/app", { replace: true })` is important in authentication.
+- Discovered why `navigate("/app", { replace: true })` is important in authentication.
-- I now understand **Protected Routes** as the “habitat checks” of an application.
+- Learned **Protected Routes** as the “habitat checks” of an application.
+- Optimized **performance with lazy-loading**, making the app faster and more scalable.
-- This project gave me confidence to tackle more complex apps and move closer to my frontend developer goals.
+- Gained confidence to tackle more complex apps and move closer to my frontend developer goals.

 ---